Inner West Light Rail Extension

 - a 5.6 kilometre extension of the light rail from Lilyfield to Dulwich Hill

-- construction of two new sub-stations to supply power to the light rail vehicles
+- construction of three new sub-stations to supply power to the light rail vehicles

 - installation of power, safety, communications and signalling systems